Randomness Extraction in AC0 and with Small Locality: Introduction

 Goldreich et al. \cite{goldreich2015randomness} also studied deterministic extractors for bit-fixing sources, and most of their effort went into extractors for oblivious bit-fixing sources (although they also briefly studied non-oblivious bit-fixing sources).
 An $(n, k)$-oblivious bit-fixing source is a string of $n$ bits such that some unknown $k$ bits are uniform, while the other $n-k$ bits are fixed.
 Extractors for such sources are closely related to exposure-resilient cryptography \cite{CanettiDHKS00, KampZ07}.
 In this case, a standard application of H{\aa}stad's switching lemma \cite{Has:parity} implies that it is impossible to construct extractors in $\AC^0$ for bit-fixing sources with min-entropy $k < n/\poly(\log n)$.
-The main result in \cite{goldreich2015randomness} is then a theorem which shows that there \emph{exist} deterministic extractors in $\AC^0$ for min-entropy $k \geq n/\poly(\log n)$ that output $k/\poly(\log n)$ bits with error $2^{-\poly(\log n)}$.
-We emphasize that this is an existential result, and \cite{goldreich2015randomness} did not give explicit constructions of such extractors.
+The main result in \cite{goldreich2015randomness} is a theorem which shows the \emph{existence} of deterministic extractors in $\AC^0$ for min-entropy $k \geq n/\poly(\log n)$ that output $k/\poly(\log n)$ bits with error $2^{-\poly(\log n)}$.
+We emphasize that this is an existential result, and \cite{goldreich2015randomness} did not give any explicit constructions of such extractors.

+{\bf The local model.} Another relaxation, introduced by Bogdanov and Guo \cite{bogdanov2013sparse}, is the notion of sparse extractor families.
+These are families of functions for which each function in the family has a small number of overall input-output dependencies (referred to as the sparsity, meaning that the input-output dependency graph is sparse), while taking a random function from the family serves as a randomness extractor.
+Such extractors can be used generally in situations where hashing is used and preserving small input-output dependencies is needed.
+As an example, the authors in \cite{bogdanov2013sparse} used such extractors to obtain a transformation of non-uniform one-way functions into non-uniform pseudorandom generators that preserves output locality.

+In this paper, we consider the condition of the family being $\ell$-local, which is a worst case notion rather than the average case notion of sparsity.
+Furthermore, we will focus on the case of strong extractor families.
+Note that a strong extractor family is equivalent to a strong seeded extractor, since the randomness used to choose a function from the family can be included in the seed.
+Thus, we study strong seeded extractors with small locality, i.e., for any fixing of the seed, each output bit depends on at most $\ell$ input bits.

+Note that an extractor family with $m$ output bits and locality $\ell$ is automatically an $\ell m$-sparse extractor family.
+Conversely, if an extractor is $s$-sparse, then half of its output bits depend on at most $2s/m$ input bits, so by removing half of the output bits one could obtain locality $2s/m$; a technical point here is that one may need to drop different output bits depending on the seed, but this does not affect the error of the extractor.